-Richly ornamented buildings are all over the place, with reliefs and classical sculptures on the walls or on the roofs.
+Richly ornamented buildings are all over the place, with reliefs and architectural sculptures (self-standing or integrated) on the walls or on the roofs.
 Even the native citizens of Belgrade are often surprised when they suddenly look up and notice highly decorated houses next to the place they grew up.

 So, be careful, stranger, as you wander around the city, because you may be missing some really beautiful scenes that are posing for you just above your head.